agiza/bamboo_slideshow/README.md

 1. Install the third party modules above as usual.
 See [Installing contributed modules (Drupal 7)](http://drupal.org/documentation/install/modules-themes/modules-7) for more info.
+You can download these all at once if you have Drush installed:<br><code>drush dl entityreference, entity, features, libraries, views, ctools, views_slideshow-7.x-3.x-dev, flexslider_views_slideshow-7.x-2.x-dev, flexslider</code><br>... but you will still need to download the Flexslider library from Woothemes.
 2. Download and install the Flexslider library in */sites/all/libraries*.
 After download, it will look like "woothemes-FlexSlider-06b12f8" or similar.
 You should rename this folder to "flexslider", all lower case so your final end result is */sites/all/libraries/flexslider*.
 3. Install the Bamboo Slideshow Feature (this module) as per above or if you have a "custom" directory under /modules